 - Check cabinet for vandalism or natural damage. - If an outdoor application, verify that all seals are in place. - Check speaker wiring for frays, cuts, and kinking. - Perform an operational test. - For batteries, follow the battery manufacturer's maintenance schedule.

 6.2.
 Wiring Diagram

 A printed copy of the Encompass wiring diagram is located in the door pocket of the cabinet.
-The wiring diagram is also shown on the next page.
+A digital copy of the wiring diagram can also be found at: